quidphp/assert/README.md

 [![Code Size](https://img.shields.io/github/languages/code-size/quidphp/assert)](https://github.com/quidphp/assert)

 ## About
-This repository contains an application to run the QuidPHP testsuite.
+**QuidPHP/Asert** repository contains an application to run the QuidPHP testsuite.
+The test suite contains about 15000 assertions which will thoroughly test your PHP setup.
+It also comes with some Javascript tests.

 ## License
 **QuidPHP/Assert** is available as an open-source software under the [MIT license](LICENSE).